cdhimo/defi-yield-manager/README.md

 ## 📄 License

-© 2024 LoopFi.
+© 2024 Vuno.
 All rights reserved.